magictrick-dev/Sigmafox/documentation/CLI.md

 # CLI Parsing System

 This system provides a class-based interface for parsing command-line arguments in a structured and extensible manner.
 The core components include `CLIArgument` and its derived types for different argument forms, and the `CLI` class which handles the parsing and storage of all arguments.
+It's primarily useful for probing and inspecting what was passed in the CLI arguments in `argc` and `argv`.

 ---